Charlene W. Compher, PhD, RD, LDN, FASPEN

 As a clinician educator for the Clinical Nutrition Support Service at the Hospital of the University of Pennsylvania, Dr. Compher is an Advanced Practice Dietitian Specialist and team leader for home parenteral nutrition and for research.
 The Clinical Nutrition Support Service, comprised of dietitians, nurses, pharmacists, and physicians, is the oldest nutrition team in the U.S., providing evidence-based nutrition care to high-acuity adult patients.

 Dr. Compher was president of the American Society for Parenteral and Enteral Nutrition (ASPEN) in 2016-17, a multi-professional society that seeks to lead the science and practice of clinical nutrition.
 She published 16 clinical guidelines for the provision of enteral or parenteral feedings for children or adults as editor in chief of clinical guidelines for ASPEN.
-She partners with leaders from global nutrition societies to develop the Global Leadership Initiative on Malnutrition (GLIM), an approach to standardize the diagnosis of malnutrition in adults in clinical settings and enable identification of best practices in treatment of malnutrition.
-Dr. Compher is a thought leader in clinical nutrition and metabolism.
+She has partnered with leaders from global nutrition societies to develop the Global Leadership Initiative on Malnutrition (GLIM), an approach to standardize the diagnosis of malnutrition in adults in clinical settings and enable identification of best practices in treatment of malnutrition.
+Dr. Compher is a renowned thought leader in clinical nutrition and metabolism.

 Opportunities to Learn and Collaborate at Penn Nursing